Mal Michael: Brisbane Lions

-In the Round 14, 2006 game against Melbourne, Michael conceded a rushed behind in an unorthodox and notable fashion.
-He is not the first player to deliberately rush a behind with a kick between the goal posts, however his emphatic kick from over 10 metres out was quite remarkable.
-This attracted wide scrutiny in the media and was oft-replayed.
+In Round 14 of the 2006 season against Melbourne, Michael conceded a notable deliberate rushed behind with a kick between the goal posts of the opposition from over 10 metres out.
+This drew significant media attention and was frequently replayed.

 Michael played his 200th AFL game in the penultimate round of the 2006 AFL season against Sydney, lining up on Barry Hall, who was also playing his 200th AFL game.
 Brisbane lost the match by 57 points.

 Michael announced his retirement on 5 October 2006 at only 29 years of age.

-After his retirement it was speculated that he wanted return to Melbourne to base himself there while playing football semi-professionally for a local club.

-Comeback

-However, on 24 November 2006, Michael shocked the football community by reconsidering his retirement.
-To the anger of the Brisbane Lions, he announced that he had been signed by the Essendon Football Club and had reached an agreement whereby he will be selected by them in the pre-season draft for the 2007 season.

 Essendon Football Club

-Michael debuted with Essendon wearing the number 22 guernsey which was vacated by Tristan Cartledge, who was delisted by the Bombers at the end of season 2006.

-In the 2007 and 2008 seasons, he has since featured in the backline alongside veteran Dustin Fletcher and emerging youngster Paddy Ryder.

-Second retirement
+On 24 November 2006, Michael came out of retirement and signed with the Essendon Football Club, reaching an agreement to be selected by them in the pre-season draft for the 2007 season.
+Michael played for Essendon in the 2007 and 2008 seasons.

-On 15 August 2008 Michael announced his second retirement from AFL football but would play until season's end.
-In the Round 22 match, Essendon vs St Kilda, Michael was chaired off the ground by the players at the end of the match.
+On 15 August 2008, Michael announced he would retire at the season's end.
+In the Round 22 match, Essendon vs St Kilda, Michael was chaired off the ground by teammates at the end of the match.